Mangerton

 Mangerton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of the Mangerton statistical area (Lv2) is around 3,233.
-This reflects a growth of 371 people since the 2021 Census, which reported a population of 2,862.
-The change was inferred from AreaSearch's estimation of the resident population at 3,128 following examination of ABS data released in June 2024 and validation of six new addresses since the Census date.
-This results in a density ratio of 3,021 persons per square kilometer, placing Mangerton (SA2) in the upper quartile nationally according to AreaSearch assessments.
-The area's population growth rate of 13.0% since the 2021 census exceeded both the SA3 area at 4.4% and the non-metro area, making it a growth leader in the region.
-Overseas migration contributed approximately 85.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Mangerton is estimated at around 3,235 as of Feb 2026.
+This reflects an increase of 373 people (13.0%) since the 2021 Census, which reported a population of 2,862 people.
+The change is inferred from the resident population of 3,128, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,023 persons per square kilometer, placing Mangerton in the upper quartile relative to national locations assessed by AreaSearch.
+Mangerton's 13.0% growth since the 2021 census exceeded the SA3 area (4.5%), along with the Rest of NSW, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 85.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, the Mangerton (SA2) population is forecasted to increase by 1,013 persons based on aggregated SA2-level projections, reflecting a total increase of 26.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, a significant population increase in the top quartile of regional areas nationally is forecast, with Mangerton expected to expand by 1,009 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.6% in total over the 17 years.

 Frequently Asked Questions - Population